raimohanska/snap-skeleton/README.md

 Automatic testing
 =================

+Cabal supports testing.
+There are tricks to learn though.
+For instance,

+- You need to define a Test-suite in your Cabal file
+- It needs to have a decent set of dependencies
+- The "main file" for tests must contain a module named "Main". (can be accomplished by omitting module name completely too)
+- Before running `cabal test` you need to `cabal configure --enable-tests` and `cabal build`

 I included automatic tests for the sample code.
-The `run-tests.sh` script runs 'em.
+The `run-tests.sh` script does the required Cabal trickery for you.
+It's slow though, so if you've not changed any dependencies, you should use `cabal build;cabal test` instead.

-It uses `Specs.hs` to find all tests to be run, so you should hook all your tests into the "test suite" by including them in `Specs.hs`.
+The file `Specs.hs` is used to hook all your tests into the "test suite".

 I use [HSpec] for testing/speccing pure code the [BDD](http://en.wikipedia.org/wiki/Behavior_Driven_Development) way.
 In `FunctionalTest.hs` there are also [functional tests](http://en.wikipedia.org/wiki/Functional_testing) for the example web services.